Give to a Project

 Include a separate note with your check, designating the missionary or ministry you would like to support.

 Contact our Receipting Department and we’ll be glad to help.
 Phone us at 800-254-0010, or send us a message:

 Other ways to give

 During their lifetime, many Christians create an estate but do not know how to effectively pass on the estate in a manner in which they can give more.
-Our complimentary estate and gift design services can help you receive great benefits through Planned Giving, and more importantly, leave a personal testimony of your faith and trust in Jesus Christ.
+You can receive great benefits through Planned Giving, and more importantly, leave a personal testimony of your faith and trust in Jesus Christ.